oracle-livelabs/apex/scm-ai-agent/introduction/introduction.md

 > **Note:** The application ID in the screenshots may vary.
 Please ignore the application ID.

+> **Important:** This workshop requires access to a Generative AI provider of your choice.
+Oracle APEX connects to your chosen AI provider using your own credentials — Oracle APEX does not provide or include AI model access.
+Usage of the AI provider's API may incur costs charged directly by that provider, depending on your plan and usage.
+Please review your AI provider's pricing before proceeding.

 ## Labs

 | Lab | Module | Est. Time |